GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 !> **Please understand that modifying your coffee machine involves working with potentially lethal mains level voltage.
 Do not undertake this project if this makes you uncomfortable.
 Understanding & utilizing safe electrical practices is critical to your safety and safely completing this project.**
 ***
 # 1.0.0 TEST INSTALL
 We are not installing inside the machine yet.
-We need to ensure our nano/stm and expansion board are soldered to a good standard.
+We need to ensure our nano and expansion board are soldered to a good standard.
 We just want to test as much as we can to make sure we've not got any duds from a base functionality point of view.

 We need to understand what goes where.
 The schematics in **3.0.1 Schematics & Diagrams** aren't really rocket science but for someone who's never disassembled or has no experience working with electrical circuits it might get confusing really fast.